martclanor/modflow-dsd24/setup.md

-# WSL and Extended MODFLOW
+# Setting up Extended MODFLOW and class materials

-Instructions are provided here for setting up Ubuntu on the Windows Subsystem for Linux (WSL) to work with MODFLOW.
+Instructions are provided here for installing the extended version of MODFLOW (with parallel and netcdf support), and for getting access to class materials and preparing the Python environment so you can follow along with the demos and exercises.
+We have three different options to prepare your machine, listed here in order of maturity:

+- If you have WSL successfully installed, you can continue and execute steps 1,2,3,4 below.

+- Alternatively, in case you don't have WSL up and running or prefer to work within a Windows CMD shell instead, simply replace step 1 with 1A.

+- Alternatively, for native Linux or MacOS machines, replace step 1 with 1B.

 ## 1. Installing WSL
 _Note that you need elevated privileges and sometimes your IT administrator to complete this step_